'World's largest indoor ski resort' coming to Shanghai

 The city of Harbin in China's far northeast currently holds that title with the Harbin Wanda Indoor Ski and Winter Sports Resort.
 That resort opened in 2017 and is 80,000 square meters (869,000 square feet) in size.

-In a press release, Majid Al Futtaim say the Shanghai complex will feature three ski slopes, each with a different gradient, with one described as "Olympic standard for training."
+In a news release, Majid Al Futtaim say the Shanghai complex will feature three ski slopes, each with a different gradient, with one described as "Olympic standard for training."
 What that entails is to be confirmed.

 For those with an aversion to throwing themselves down a cold decline, there are 25 non-ski related activities also planned for the site.